lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Use the same protocole as the one implemented in this tutorial to add water molecules to a Zif-8 nanoporous material.
+    Use the same protocol as the one implemented in this tutorial to add water molecules to a Zif-8 nanoporous material.
 A snapshot of the system with a few water molecules is shown on the right.